mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 # Rules

-The caching rules are expressed as a JSON object.
+The caching rules are expressed as a JSON object or as an array of JSON objects.

 There are two decisions to be made regarding the caching; in what circumstances should data be stored to the cache and in what circumstances should the data in the cache be used.

-In the JSON object this is visible as follows:
+Expressed in JSON this looks as follows

 ```
 {